 This European-style beer hall is the newest addition from the owners of Saloun in Georgetown.
 The Saloon has become a popular hangout for locals and tourists.
 The downstairs is built like a beer hall, with wooden tables, chairs and booths.
 Upstairs is more spacious, with a loft for those who like to drink from a high perch.
 The crowd comes for the full selection of excellent Belgian beers.

-Spread across two floors, there is a lot to explore at Penn Social.
-The game room has a number of arcade games, dartboards, and pool tables.
-Enjoy live sports action on the gigantic high definition screen or on the television sets that are spread across the room.
+Spread across two floors, Penn Social is a prominent sports bar and entertainment venue.
+Located in the busy neighborhood of Penn Quarters, the bar features a game room that has several arcade games, dartboards, and pool tables.
+It is a hotspot for live music concerts and themed parties, a huge dance floor, and an opportunity to enjoy live sports action on the gigantic high-definition screen or on the television sets that are placed across the room.
 As for the beverages, the bar has more than 40 draught beers and a good selection of other drinks.
 Enjoy pretzels, tortilla chips and salsa, and more on their snack menu.

 Bossa provides an atmosphere of unique live music from across the globe.
 Art lines the walls, and poetry fills the venue every second Monday.
 Live music can be heard every night, and weekends in the upstairs lounge bring out eclectic crowds who move to world grooves.
 The menu takes inspiration from Italy and Brazil, and is known for its heady flavors.

 Experience a classic Victorian pub at The Queen Vic.
 You will see a wide range of spirits at the bar for you to choose from.
 The bricked walls and cozy seating are ideal when you catch up with your friends over a few drinks.
 They have delectable food on offer to keep your hunger in check, and the ales cannot be left out.